Freeky7819/rogue-auth-bridge/README.md

 headers = merge_headers(request_headers, auth)
 response = requests.post(agent_url, headers=headers, json=payload)
-➡️ This layer can live in rogue/server/ or rogue_sdk/utils/,
+💡 This layer can live in rogue/server/ or rogue_sdk/utils/,
-so the TUI only passes auth_type + credentials, and the evaluator injects the correct headers automatically.
+so the TUI just passes auth_type + credentials, and the evaluator injects the correct headers automatically.

 🧪 Demo
 Run the included demo to preview header generation: